Candidate & Committee Services

 State Comptroller

-* For purposes of this threshold, only the first $250 of an aggregate contribution from an in-district resident will apply.
-The first $250 of any larger in-district contributions can count towards the minimum dollar amount raised to meet fundraising threshold BUT that individual does not count towards the minimum number of contributors.
+* For purposes of this threshold, only the first $250 of an aggregate contribution of $1,050 from an in-district resident will apply.
+The first $250 of any larger in-district contributions can count towards the minimum dollar amount raised to meet fundraising threshold BUT that individual does not count towards the minimum number of contributors if their aggregate amount contributed exceeds $1,050.
 (E.L.
 14-203(2b)).

 ** Number of matching contributions and monetary thresholds for Senate and Assembly listed above may be reduced by 1/3 if the Area Median Income (AMI) of the district is below the state’s average (determined by the US Census Bureau).